Infinity Gems: Publication history

 The first appearance of an Infinity Gem occurred in 1972 in Marvel Premiere #1.
 It was originally called a "Soul Gem".
-In 1976, a second "Soul Gem" appeared in a Captain Marvel story which established that there were six Soul Gems, each with different powers.
+In 1976, a second "Soul Gem" appeared in a Captain Marvel story, which established that there were six Soul Gems, each with different powers.
 One year later, two more "Soul Gems" were introduced in a Warlock crossover involving Spider-Man.
-The main six Gems appeared when the death-obsessed villain Thanos attempted to use them to extinguish every star in the universe.
+The main six Gems appeared when Thanos attempted to use them to extinguish every star in the universe.
 In a 1988 storyline in Silver Surfer vol. 3, the Elders of the Universe tried to use six of the "Soul Gems" to steal the energy of the world-eating entity Galactus.

 In the 1990 limited series The Thanos Quest, Thanos refers to the entire main set as "Infinity Gems" for the first time.
-In this storyline, he steals most of the Gems for the second time and reveals the Gems to be the last remains of an omnipotent being.
-Thanos then places all six main gems within his left gauntlet.
+In this storyline, he steals most of the Gems for the second time and reveals the Gems to be the remains of an omnipotent being.
 In the miniseries The Infinity Gauntlet, Thanos uses the Gems to become nearly omnipotent and kills half the universe's population as a gift to his love, the cosmic embodiment of Death.
-Although he easily repels an attack by Earth's heroes and other cosmic entities including Eternity, the Gauntlet is eventually stolen from him by Nebula, who undoes the last 24 hours, including his mass killings.
-Adam Warlock then recovers the Gauntlet and, by order of the Living Tribunal, divides the Gems that fit in the gauntlet among a group he calls "the Infinity Watch", consisting of himself, the superheroes Gamora, Pip the Troll, Drax the Destroyer, Moondragon, and his former adversary Thanos.
+Though Thanos easily repels an attack by Earth's heroes and other cosmic entities, the Gauntlet is eventually stolen from him by Nebula, who undoes the last 24 hours, including his mass killings.
+Adam Warlock recovers the Gauntlet and, by order of the Living Tribunal, divides the Gems among a group he calls the Infinity Watch, consisting of himself, Gamora, Pip the Troll, Drax the Destroyer, Moondragon, and Thanos.
 The group's adventures in defending the Gems appear in the series Warlock and the Infinity Watch (1992–1995).

-The six main Gems are next gathered by Warlock's evil alter ego, the Magus, in the 1992 limited series The Infinity War, where he is defeated by Warlock and Earth's heroes, including Thanos.
-In the 1993 limited series The Infinity Crusade, the embodiment of Warlock's goodness, the Goddess, attempts to destroy evil in the universe by destroying free will.
-The main Gems are then once again retrieved by the Infinity Watch.